fernandotonacoder/C-_dotnet_WebAPiProject/readme.md

 ### **GNU/Linux and MacOS**

 - You need *dotnet* installed in your system.
-[Check here how to install it if you haven't installed it yet](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu).
+[Check here how to install it if you haven't yet](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu).
 - For Debian/Ubuntu based distros I'd recommend you install *dotnet* via *apt package manager* rather than via *snap*:

 `sudo apt update`